allsopp/p6-operator-db/README.md

 fine!

 The `Num` method is not implemented on the wrapper class, so many built-in numerical operations don't work, e.g. `1dB * 1`.
-This is a necessary limitation because decibel arithmetic is only semantically valid for addition and subtraction AFAIK.
+This is a necessary limitation because decibel arithmetic is only semantically valid for addition and subtraction as far as the author is aware.

 ## See also